 The following graph shows how the DBS Program has matured over the last 20 years.
-Over the last several years, increases in the AVR have somewhat leveled off.
-We expect this trend to continue as the contributions to the DBS Program have been much lower since 2010, which has resulted in a slower growth in the DBS Program assets.
+Over the last several years, increases in the AVR had somewhat leveled off although there was a large increase this year due to the significant increase in the market value of assets.